GoogleChrome/web.dev/src/site/content/en/blog/es-modules-in-sw/index.md

 able to implicitly cache, all JavaScript code needed for a service worker's implementation during installation.

-At some point in the future, this restriction might be lifted, and dynamic ES module imports
+Eventually, this restriction might be lifted, and dynamic ES module imports
 [may be allowed](https://github.com/w3c/ServiceWorker/issues/1356#issuecomment-783220858).
 For the time being, though, ensure that you only use the static syntax inside of